OWASP/www-project-kubernetes-security-testing-guide/index.md

 ### "Create a comprehensive manual for Kubernetes Cluster Security Assessment"

 We are creating a comprehensive testing guide for Kubernetes cluster security assessment that covers a top down approach to assess the security of a cluster.
-The guide include methodology, tools, techniques and procedures (TTP) to execute an assessment that enables a tester to deliver consistent and complete results.
+The guide include methodology, tools, techniques and procedures (TTP) to execute an assessment that enables a penetration tester to deliver consistent and complete results.

 ## Deliverables